Keynote Speaker: Rex Murphy

 Winning the bid and delivering – strategies and tactics to ensure success.

 In a hyper competitive construction industry, companies must continually re-assess and improve their bidding strategies and executing of the work.
 Much research has been done on new methods that can improve bidding success, reduce costs and better manage risks.
-Jeff Sawyer and John Savicky from Arizona State University have spent close to a decade exploring this research.
+Jeff Sawyer and Dr. Kenneth Sullivan from Arizona State University have spent close to a decade exploring this research.
 They’ve examined successful contractors and sub trade contractors processes and determined criteria for what works and what doesn’t.
 At this session, they will share their findings and introduce the tools and documents that will help you ensure success.

 Session C: Government Relations